syncfusion-content/maui-docs/MAUI/NumericEntry/Getting-Started.md

 ## Change number format

-You can change the format in which the value should be displayed using the `CustomFormat` property .
-By default, value of the `CustomFormat` property is **null**.
+You can change the format in which the value should be displayed using the `CustomFormat` property.
+By default, the value of the `CustomFormat` property is **null**.

 {% tabs %}
 {% highlight xaml %}